KeithJames93/my-app/README.md

 src/App.js — Updated link

-command.sh — Contains all commands used from steps 1–8, including the repository URL
+command.sh — Contains all commands used in steps 1–8, including the repository URL

-How to Run the Project
+Running the Project
+To run the application locally:

 Clone the repository:

 Code